NiyaDev/DWM2/pseudo/bank0/set_interrupts.md

 # set_interrupts()

 Sets which interrupts are enabled then waits for LY == 91 and disables LCD.
+Disable Trans, Serial, Timer, and V-Blank interrupts, but enable LCDC.

 ```
 set_interrupts :: proc() {